peterhurford/git-it-on.zsh/README.md

 *Note:* This plugin is stable, but still in active development.
 I do not yet consider this plugin finished.

-*Note:* Due to the reliance on `open`, this plugin will work only for Macs.
+*Note:* This was built on a Mac.
+Support for Linux is experimental, and has not been tested by the plugin author.

 -